mobizt/FirebaseClient/README.md

 From source 2, the async client (`AsyncClientClass`) shall be defined globally to use in async application too to make sure the instance of async result was existed or valid while running the async task.

 The async result from source 2 can be accessed from the async result callback.

+For the `AsyncResult` instance from source 2 that obtains from `AsyncResultCallback`, this library allows you to set the `UID` (unique identifier) for each async task to identify the task.
+The `UID` is any string that user defined and it is useful to identify the tasks when the same `AsyncResultCallback` was set for various async tasks.

+The async task's `UID` can be set via the Firebase services functions which provided the both parameters in the function i.e. `AsyncResultCallback` and `UID`.

+You can get the `UID` from `AsyncResult` via the function `AsyncResult::uid()`.

+> [!NOTE]
+> You cannot set `UID` to the `AsyncResult` directly as it will be overwritten, then the `UID` from the `AsyncResult` that defined by user from source 1 will always be empty.

 > [!NOTE]
 > The async client object used in authentication task shoul be defined globally as it runs asynchronously and requires the static data buffer to store the result.